litnialex/salt-home-env/README.md

 # salt-home-env
-A saltstack formula for home environment configuration.
+A saltstack formula for user's home environment configuration.
 Creates a user and uploads personal confgs for vim, tmux, git.
 Creates sudo config for the user.

 ## use cases